wee-1124/joker-tg-bot/.github/README.md

 `Add bot @getmyid_bot into Telegram Group`
 - StringSession:
 `Use generateStringSession.py to generate StringSession`
-- Create launch.json and add the following code
+- Create launch.json and add the following code:
 `{`
 `    // Use IntelliSense to learn about possible attributes.` `    // Hover to view descriptions of existing attributes.`